FastSLM: Hierarchical Temporal Abstraction for Efficient Long-Form Speech Adaptation: Methodology

 \textbf{Pre-training (Short-form Speech Adaptation)}: In the first stage, the model is trained to adapt to short-form speech inputs.
 We construct a dataset of approximately 17K hours of speech-text pairs in both Korean and English, with each speech clip restricted to under 30 seconds.
 This ensures that the model can learn general ASR capabilities and effectively align speech with language.
 We adopt prompt formats inspired by hierarchical tags \citep{qwen-audio,qwen2-audio} to improve language-specific understanding during this stage.
 A detailed description can be found in Appendix \ref{sec:hie_tag}.

-\textbf{Long-form Speech Adaptation}: Pre-trained speech encoders \citep{Conformer,Whisper,CLAP,Beats} are typically limited to processing segments shorter than 30 seconds, hindering performance on long-speech tasks such as SSUM and SQQA.
+\textbf{Long-form Speech Adaptation}: Pre-trained speech encoders \citep{Conformer,Whisper,CLAP,Beats} are typically limited to processing segments shorter than 30 seconds, hindering performance on long-speech tasks such as speech summarization (SSUM) and spoken query-based question answering (SQQA).
 While Audio-Flamingo3 \citep{AF3} addressed this by constructing bespoke instruction tuning datasets, such an approach is time-consuming and costly.

 To provide a cost-effective alternative, we train the model on a curated ASR-based dataset containing speech–text pairs ranging from 1 to 15 minutes.
 This stage is designed not to train abstract reasoning directly but to strengthen the model’s fundamental ability to process extended speech sequences.
 Through long-form transcription training, the model learns to maintain temporal coherence and preserve acoustic features over lengthy contexts—a critical prerequisite for complex downstream tasks.
 The resulting long-context representations supply the LLM backbone with higher-quality, more coherent inputs, enabling superior performance on downstream tasks.
 Since ASR datasets are far more accessible than specialized instruction-tuning datasets, this approach offers a scalable path toward long-form speech modeling.